NervousGroove/Fekore/README.md

 A Lightweight, Fast, Secure and Open-Source File Explorer.
 Fully developed with JavaScript, CSS and HTML, for more stability and flexibility.
 Browse your files at lightning speed!

 # 📚 LICENSE
-This project/repository is licensed under CC-NC-ND.
+This project/repository is licensed under SNLL.

+# No third-party APIs, just Fekore.
+This is the Fekore project, you can get the API (in MIT) from the FekoreEngine repository.